luisbs/obsidian-components/README.md

 ## Features for v1.0.0

+- [ ] Add a real documentation.
 - [x] Add settings page to control all the plugin variables.
 - [x] Add granular control over which fragments are allow to run.
 - [x] Print error messages
 - [x] Add alternative to inline fragment name method.
+- [ ] Isolate the html related fragment formats to custom renders.
 - [ ] Add support for custom block name like

   > ```book